DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 black box of finance and points to the influence this ‘outside’ can have on the vulnerable infrastructure of algorithmic trading.
-It points to that which cannot be predicted or financialized, to that which cannot be protected by risk management or insurances, and to possible consequences that exceed the expected.
+It points to that which cannot be predicted or financialized, to that which cannot be protected by risk management or insurances, and to the possible consequences that exceed the expected.

 Can we relate to this ambiguity without mystifying it?
 Can we engage